NTUDDSNLab/cuMBE/README.md

 ## 3. Detailed Instructions

 ### (1) Selecting specific algorithm and dataset
-To run specific algorithms on individual datasets without the need for complex scripts, use the following command format:
+To run specific algorithms on individual datasets without the need for scripts, use the following command format:
 ```
 ./bin/mbe <dataset> <algorithm>
 ```